aag2807/aag2807/README.md

 ### Me In a Nutshell
   🛠️ Working on personal golang projects

-  📚 Learning and expanding knowledge og gRPC
+  📚 Learning and expanding knowledge of gRPC

   🔖 Currently Reading Svelte and Sapper in Action -Manning Publisher